idaholab/MontePy/doc/source/developing.rst

 If True only one instance of the object is allowed.
 (e.g., ``VOL=5 VOL=10`` makes no sense).
 For finding which class to use the :func:`mcnpy.data_cards.data_parser.PREFIX_MATCHES` dict is used.
 See above.
-The key,value pairs in ``Cell.parameters`` is iterated over.
+The key, value pairs in ``Cell.parameters`` is iterated over.
-If any of the keys is a partial mathc to the ``PREFIX_MATCHES`` dict then that class is used, and constructed.
+If any of the keys is a partial match to the ``PREFIX_MATCHES`` dict then that class is used, and constructed.
 The new object is then loaded into the ``Cell`` object at the given attribute using ``setattr``.
 If your class is properly specified in both dictionaries you should be good to go on the ``Cell``